(syllabus and calendar)

 Short-circuit Operators

 In certain situations, performance improves if the evaluation process is more simple.
 If you are checking for both A and B must be true, then if A is false, why spend time checking whether B is false?
 If all you care about is whether A or B is true, and A is true, why spend time checking whether B is true?
+Sometimes you might care about both A and B are true, so there is still a use case for the non-short circuit AND.
 However, short-circuit evaluation is not always faster (http://en.wikipedia.org/wiki/Short-circuit_evaluation#Possible_performance_penalty) and both kinds of evaluation are supported.

 Similarly, whereas | is the normal OR operator, || is the short-circuit OR operator.